-- A. Board of Adjustment Hears and Decides Quasi-Judicial Matters.
-The Board of Adjustment shall hear and decide quasi-judicial zoning decisions.
-The Board of Adjustment shall follow quasi-judicial procedures as specified in D-406 when making any quasi-judicial decision. - B. Appeals.
-The Board of Adjustment shall hear and decide appeals from administrative decisions regarding administration and enforcement of the zoning regulation or unified development ordinance and may hear appeals arising out of any other ordinance that regulates land use or development.
+- A. (a) Board of Adjustment Hears and Decides Quasi-Judicial Matters.
+The boardBoard of adjustmentAdjustment shall -hear and decide quasi-judicial zoning decisions.
+The boardBoard of Adjustment shall follow quasi-judicial procedures as specified in D-406 when making any quasi-judicial decision. - B. (b) Appeals. -The boardBoard of adjustmentAdjustment shall hear and decide appeals from administrative decisions regarding administration and enforcement of the zoning regulation or unified development ordinance and may hear appeals arising out of any other ordinance that regulates land use or development.
 The provisions of G.S.
 160D-405 and G.S.
-160D-406 are applicable to these appeals. - C. Special Use Permits. [reserved] - D. Variances. - 1.
-When unnecessary hardships would result from carrying out the strict letter of a zoning regulation, the Board of Adjustment shall vary any of the provisions of the zoning regulation upon a showing of all of the following: - a. hardship would result from the strict application of the regulation.
+160D-406 are applicable to these appeals. - C. (c) Special Use Permits. [reserved] - D. (d) Variances. - When unnecessary hardships would result from carrying out the strict letter of a zoning regulation, the boardBoard of adjustmentAdjustment shall vary any of the provisions of the zoning regulation upon a showing of all of the following: - a.
+(1) Unnecessary hardship would result from the strict application of the regulation.
 It shall not be necessary to demonstrate that, in the absence of the variance, no reasonable use can be made of the property. - b.
-The hardship results from conditions that are peculiar to the property, such as location, size, or topography.
+(2) The hardship results from conditions that are peculiar to the property, such as location, size, or topography.
 Hardships resulting from personal circumstances, as well as hardships resulting from conditions that are common to the neighborhood or the general public, may not be the basis for granting a variance.
-A variance may be granted when necessary and appropriate to make a reasonable accommodation under the Federal Fair Housing Act for a person with a disability. - c.
-The hardship did not result from actions taken by the applicant or the property owner.
+A variance may be granted when necessary and appropriate to make a reasonable accommodation under the Federal Fair Housing Act for a person with a disability. - The hardship did not result from actions taken by the applicant or the property owner.
 The act of purchasing property with knowledge that circumstances exist that may justify the granting of a variance shall not be regarded as a self-created hardship. - d.
-The requested variance is consistent with the spirit, purpose, and intent of the regulation, such that public safety is secured and substantial justice is achieved. - 2.
-No change in permitted uses may be authorized by variance. - 3.
-Additionally, no variances shall be granted by the Board of Adjustment for the following: - a.
-Setbacks for signs and areas and/or height of signs. - b.
-Setbacks for essential services, class III. - 4.
-No variance for setbacks shall be granted which allows the applicant to reduce the applicable setback by more than 50 percent. - 5.
-Appropriate conditions may be imposed on any variance, provided that the conditions are reasonably related to the variance. - 6.
-Any order of the Board of Adjustment in granting a variance shall expire if a zoning permit, or certificate of occupancy for such use if a zoning permit is not required, has not been obtained within one year from the date of the decision. - 7.
-The Board of Adjustment shall hold a hearing on all complete applications no later than 40 days after the application has been filed with the zoning administrator unless consented to by the applicant.
+(4) The requested variance is consistent with the spirit, purpose, and intent of the regulation, such that public safety is secured and substantial justice is achieved.